Call: (888) 454-7015

 Noon – Return boat

-Rest of day – Take or retake Coastal Navigation test (optional); depart for home or stay aboard or ashore until next morning
+Rest of day – Take or retake Coastal Navigation test (optional); depart for home or add night at resort and leave next morning

 Offshore Sailing School knows we cannot thrive without great employees and products.
 All graduates are asked to fill out an evaluation at the end of the course.
 The following testimonials come from those evaluations and individual correspondence with recent graduates of the Fast Track to Coastal Passage Making or Coastal Passage Making Course.
 Many are happy to correspond by email or phone with you.
 If you would like us to put you in touch with anyone below, please call 888-454-7015 or email sail@OffshoreSailing.com.